- RACE ACROSS AOMORI 650km

-Ride Around Aomori 2020 is the first ever RAAM Qualifier to be held in Japan.
+The Ride Around Aomori 650km (2022edition) is the only RAAM Qualifier to be held in Japan.
 The 400 mile route passes through the most scenic areas of Aomori Prefecture, located at the northernmost tip of the Island of Honshu, Japan.

 From the Jomon prehistorical period of Japan, Aomori Prefecture, together with Hokkaido, the northernmost Island of Japan, has had strong trade and cultural ties with the eastern coastal areas of Siberia, which now lie within Russian territory.
 Between the 18th and 19th centuries, Russian whaling ships often visited the coasts off Aomori, while in turn, many Japanese fishing boats were saved by the Czarist Russia Navy when they sank off the coast of Siberia.